Table of contents

 Consumers can apply different filters to compare companies listed in a particular category.
 This shows which companies are regularly reviewed and if those companies actively use Trustpilot to ask for reviews or not.

 You can filter by:

-- The number of reviews the company received within a certain time period.
+- The number of reviews the company received.

 - Trustpilot profile status – 'Asking for reviews', 'Claimed', or 'Unclaimed'.